odinuv/web/en/apv/articles/javascript/index.md

 something();    //call that function
 {% endhighlight %}

-But then you can notice, that such declaration can interfere with a variable declaration when you use same name:
+But then you can notice, that such declaration can interfere with a variable declaration if you use same name (variables' and functions' identifiers are stored together although variables have higher priority):

 {% highlight javascript %}
 var fun = "a string";
 function fun() {
 }
-fun();  //error, fun is already a string! console.log(fun);
+fun();                  //error, fun is already a string! console.log(fun);       //outputs 'a string'
 {% endhighlight %}

 In JavaScript, you can store functions into variables and also work with them in such way.
 Function is also an object with methods in JavaScript.
-This is called first-class functions.
+This is called *first-class functions*.
 Next example shows even an anonymous function passed into another function as argument's value.

 {% highlight javascript %}